tharunkumaran05-ship-it/ecommerce-devops-platform/README.md

 ## Roadmap

+## Roadmap

+- Deploy the platform to AWS using EC2 or EKS
-- Expand Terraform beyond namespace provisioning to cover more of the cluster's infrastructure
+- Expand Terraform to provision Kubernetes deployments, services, and monitoring resources
-- Add Grafana alerting rules on top of the existing dashboards
+- Add Grafana alerting for application health and resource utilization
-- Add automated tests to the CI pipeline ahead of the build step
+- Integrate automated testing into the GitHub Actions CI pipeline
+- Configure Ingress and custom domain access
-- Horizontal Pod Autoscaling based on the custom request metrics already being collected
+- Implement Horizontal Pod Autoscaling (HPA)
+- Add centralized logging using Loki and Grafana
+- Build a real microservices-based ecommerce backend

 ---